Everyone’s personality is different, and shapes their preference. This is the best specific way to work with me.

 My style

-- I believe that, no matter how reliable everything has been, planning for the future is raw conjecture.
-While nobody says it, appointments never work beyond about a week ahead.
-Further, every deadline is either obsessing over constraints or raw guesstimates.
-Therefore, I believe everyone should do their best, aim for better than sufficient, and let God decide the outcome.
+- I believe that, no matter how reliable everything has been, planning for the future is raw conjecture because every deadline is either obsessing over constraints or raw guesstimates.
+Instead, everyone should do their best, aim for higher than sufficient (to protect against unknowable factors), and let God decide the outcome.

-- While I’m not the most observant, I subconsciously associate every observation I make with all possible aspects of meaning.
+- I’m not the most observant, but I subconsciously associate all my observations with all possible aspects of meaning.

-- Most of my insights come through teaching others, which I love to do when people want to learn.
+- Most of my insights come through teaching others, which I love to do when people care to learn.

-- I do my best to learn from consequences, and become anxious if I feel I could have done better.
-If I’ve done my utmost, I tend to leave the past behind.
+- I do my utmost to learn from consequences, and tend to leave the past behind afterward.

-- I insist that others around me become their best possible self.
-I dislike when people settle for less than they’re capable of.
+- I insist others around me should become their best possible self.
+I dislike and distance from people who settle for less than they’re capable.

 - I’ve worked intimately with technology since I was 7 years old, and have scaled my skills with it.
-When I’m using a computer, I tend to forget everything and everyone else.
+My natural element is with and in a computer.

 - To the degree I can control my habits, I’m constantly trying to improve them.
 I’m always either maximizing my environment for efficiency or finding ways to automate tasks.